-We have a strong commitment to providing our students with paid work to help them financially during their studies and to equip them with workplace skills that help them with their careers after they graduate.
-We are an accredited living wage employer and pay our students the London Living Wage.
-Providing these work opportunities brings great benefits to both our students and the University.
-Around two thirds of our students are women (63.9%) and a proportionate number of the students working with us and earning the London Living Wage are women (63.1%).
-This success however is one reason for our gender pay gap and accounts for approximately a third of our mean pay gap.
+Firstly, we are an accredited London Living Wage employer and are committed to paying all our staff the living wage as a minimum.
+We have a strong commitment to providing our students with the best support and this includes giving them paid work to help them financially during their studies and to equip them with workplace skills that help them with their careers after they graduate.
+Female students make up almost two thirds of our student body and proportionate numbers benefit from work experience with us.
+We discovered with our first gender pay gap analysis this accounts for around a third of our mean gender pay gap.

-Director of Human Resources
+Human Resources Director

 London Metropolitan University